Byongho96/react-responsive-3d-carousel/CONTRIBUTING.md

 - `npm run format:write`

-# Commit Conventsion
+Commit the changes:

-By default, commitlint with `@commitlint/config-conventiona` is applied.
+- By default, commitlint with `@commitlint/config-conventional` is applied.
 You can check the convention [here](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum).
 However, to summarize, it is as follows.

-- **New feature**
+* **New feature**

   ```
   feat: <description>